ShaheenKhan99/Capstone-1/proposal.md

   * mark books as favorite
   * create own list of books to read and check off
   * delete items on list
+  * search other users in the database who like the same books
+  * find other recommended books by the same author

 e.
 What will the user flow look like?